×

 The circumstances surrounding your policy cancellation will determine whether or not you are eligible for a car insurance refund.
 If you need to cancel your policy before the end of the term, most providers will refund you a portion of your outstanding balance.

-Car insurance refund if you decide to cancel your policy
+Car insurance refund: If you cancel your policy

 If you cancel your policy in the middle of a term, you are eligible for a car insurance refund.
 In most cases, you’ll be able to get most or all of your unused premium back.
 Car insurance companies’ standards, as well as state law, determine whether you must pay a cancellation charge.
 Contact your insurance company to know if you are eligible for a car insurance refund.
 Some insurance companies don’t charge cancellation fees.